-The summary contempt power in the federal courts," . . . although arbitrary in its nature and liable to abuse, is absolutely essential to the protection of the courts in the discharge of their functions.
+The summary contempt power in the federal courts, ". . . although arbitrary in its nature and liable to abuse, is absolutely essential to the protection of the courts in the discharge of their functions.
 Without it, judicial tribunals would be at the mercy of the disorderly and violent, who respect neither the laws enacted for the vindication of public and private rights, nor the officers charged with the duty of administering them."
-Ex parte Terry, 128 U.S. 289 (1888).
-The Judiciary Act of 1789 contained a section making it explicit that federal courts could "punish by fine or imprisonment, at the discretion of said courts, all contempts of authority in any cause or hearing before the same " 1 Stat.
+Ex parte Terry, 128 U.S. 289, 313 (1888).
+The Judiciary Act of 1789 contained a section making it explicit that federal courts could "punish by fine or imprisonment, at the discretion of said courts, all contempts of authority in any cause or hearing before the same" 1 Stat.
 73, 83.
-After United States District Judge Peck's acquittal in 1831 on charges of high misdemeanors for summarily punishing a member of his bar for contempt in publishing a critical comment on one of his judgments, Congress modified the statute.
-It restricted the summary power to misbehavior in specific situations that obstructed the administration of justice, such as disobedience to lawful orders.
+After United States District Judge Peck's acquittal in 1831 on charges of high misdemeanors for summarily punishing a member of the bar for contempt in publishing a critical comment on one of his judgments, Congress modified the statute.
+In the Act of 1831, the contempt power was limited to specific situations such as disobedience to lawful orders.
 4 Stat.
-487; see Frankfurter and Landis, Power to Regulate Contempts, 37 Harv.
-L. Rev. 1010, 1023-38.
-The present code provision is substantially similar.
-We have no doubt that the refusals in question constituted contempt within the meaning of 18 U.S.C. § 401(3).
+487. See Frankfurter and Landis, Power of Congress Over Procedure in Criminal Contempts in "Inferior" Federal Courts, 37 Harv.
+L. Rev. 1010, 1023-1038.
+The present code provision is substantially similar.7 We have no doubt that the refusals in question constituted contempt within the meaning of 18 U. S. C. § 401 (3).